trevorsandy/lpub3d/mainApp/docs/README.txt

 - Fix - Segfault after running --help or --version from console #668
 - Fix - Segfault if selection in command editor and also on cover page #669
 - Fix - Settings are not saved #692
+- Fix - Spurious warning at the end of an export #699
 - Fix - Sub models are deleted #684
 - Fix - Unexpected PLI BEGIN and PLI END parse errors #678
 - Fix - Visual editor parts highlight when parts selected in command editor #682